pickifyappsupport/pickify-app/support/index.md

 split a team, play a quick game, or settle a decision.
 Its games run on your device, with no Pickify account, developer-operated server, advertising, analytics, or tracking.
-An internet connection is used only when Apple services are needed for the one-time unlock, and when you choose to open an external link.
+An internet connection is used only when Apple services are needed to start the free trial or buy the one-time unlock, and when you choose to open an external link.

 ## Contact